Decision problem: Decidability

+Problems that are not decidable are undecidable, which means it is not possible to create an algorithm (efficient or not) that solves them.
 The halting problem is an important undecidable decision problem; for more examples, see list of undecidable problems.

 Complete problems

 Decision problems can be ordered according to many-one reducibility and related to feasible reductions such as polynomial-time reductions.
 A decision problem P is said to be complete for a set of decision problems S if P is a member of S and every problem in S can be reduced to P. Complete decision problems are used in computational complexity theory to characterize complexity classes of decision problems.
 For example, the Boolean satisfiability problem is complete for the class NP of decision problems under polynomial-time reducibility.

 Function problems

-Decision problems are closely related to function problems, which can have answers that are more complex than a simple 'yes' or 'no'.
-A corresponding function problem is "given two numbers x and y, what is x divided by y?".
+Decision problems are closely related to function problems, which can have answers that are more complex than a simple YES or NO. A corresponding function problem is "given two numbers x and y, what is x divided by y?".

 A function problem consists of a partial function f; the informal "problem" is to compute the values of f on the inputs for which it is defined.